Enterovirus

-Enterovirus is a genus of positive-sense single-stranded RNA viruses associated with several human and mammalian diseases.
+Enterovirus (EV) is a genus of positive-sense single-stranded RNA viruses associated with several human and mammalian diseases.
 Enteroviruses are named by their transmission-route through the intestine ('enteric' meaning intestinal).

 Serologic studies have distinguished 71 human enterovirus serotypes on the basis of antibody neutralization tests.
 Additional antigenic variants have been defined within several of the serotypes on the basis of reduced or nonreciprocal cross-neutralization between variant strains.
 On the basis of their pathogenesis in humans and animals, the enteroviruses were originally classified into four groups, polioviruses, Coxsackie A viruses (CA), Coxsackie B viruses (CB), and echoviruses, but it was quickly realized that there were significant overlaps in the biological properties of viruses in the different groups.
 Enteroviruses isolated more recently are named with a system of consecutive numbers: EV-D68, EV-B69, EV-D70, EV-A71, etc., where genotyping is based on the VP1 capsid region.

 Enteroviruses affect millions of people worldwide each year and are often found in the respiratory secretions (e.g., saliva, sputum, or nasal mucus) and stool of an infected person.
 Historically, poliomyelitis was the most significant disease caused by an enterovirus, namely poliovirus.
 There are 81 non-polio and 3 polio enteroviruses that can cause disease in humans.
 Of the 81 non-polio types, there are 22 Coxsackie A viruses, 6 Coxsackie B viruses, 28 echoviruses, and 25 other enteroviruses.

 Poliovirus, as well as coxsackie and echovirus, is spread through the fecal–oral route.
 Infection can result in a wide variety of symptoms, including those of: mild respiratory illness (the common cold), hand, foot and mouth disease, acute hemorrhagic conjunctivitis, aseptic meningitis, myocarditis, severe neonatal sepsis-like disease, acute flaccid paralysis, and the related acute flaccid myelitis.